 - (b) Description of the Scope of work:

 - a.
 Purpose

 - i.
-To provide for recreation activities including organised sports games, children and youth play and informal recreation use.
+To provide for recreation activities including children and youth play and informal recreation use.

 - ii.
-To provide community infrastructure to support the recreation activities including sports courts and lighting, campground with ablution block, BMX tracks, forestry and grazing, roadways and car parks amenity buildings including toilets, and storage areas.
+To provide for community facilities including a community hall and toilets for recreation and social activities and meetings.

 - b.
 Scope of Work

 - i.
 The scope of work is to provide land and associated infrastructure and facilities for the provision of recreation and community facilities.
 Specifically this includes:

-- tennis/netball courts and lighting

-- public toilets

-- campground with ablution block

-- BMX track

-- camper van dump station

-- playground

-- car parks and roadways
+- Community hall and toilets

-- amenity block used by the campground (former sports pavilion)

-- storage containers

-- forestry block

-- grazing
+- Informal recreational use

 - fencing (internal and boundary)

-- other recreational facilities and equipment
+- Other recreational facilities and equipment

-- shelter and amenity planting
+- Shelter and amenity planting

+- Access drive and informal car parking

 - c.
 Scale

 - i.
 All work will be conducted within the area identified on the attached map.

-ii.
-No increase in the scale or intensity of activity on this site for recreation reserve purposes is anticipated.
+- ii.
+No increase in the scale or intensity of activity on this site for recreation reserve or community facility purposes is anticipated.